Watch The Prodigy play their first show since Keith Flint's death

-The Prodigy recently played their first live show since the death of frontman Keith Flint – check out footage and the setlist below.
+The Prodigy recently played their first live show since the death of frontman Keith Flint – check out footage, official photos and the setlist below.

 Flint died by suicide on March 4, 2019.
 He was 49 years old.
 According to Setlist.FM, the band’s last performance took place in Auckland, New Zealand just one month prior (February 5).